owncloud/docs-ui/README.md

 ### Preview Using the Seach Bar

-Please note that previewingdoes not render the search bar.
+Please note that previewing does not render the search bar.
 If you want to render and preview the result containing the search bar, run the following command using either `yarn preview` or `yarn serve` when running from a docs repo:

 ```console
 ELASTICSEARCH_NODE=https://search.owncloud.com \